GannettDigital/simulato/docs/_pages/tutorial-first-component.md

 }
 ```

 There are a few things going on in the above model, so let's break everything down.
 First off, the structure of our model object is up to us, we can decide that structure according to what makes sense for us.
-This is allows us to make it more human readable.
-We have put the information about the header into a 'header' property of the model, this helps us group it so it makes sense for us.
+This allows us to make it more human readable.
+We have put the information about the header into a header property on the model, this helps us group it so it makes sense for us.
 Now that we have our header grouping, we need to detail out what we want to know.
 Which for us is just that it is displayed.
-We created a displayed property inside the header, again because this is more human readable, and gave it the value 'siteHeader.isDisplayed'.
+We created a displayed property inside the header, again because this is more human readable, and gave it the value `siteHeader.isDisplayed`.
 The string provided is used to call [lodash's get function](https://lodash.com/docs/4.17.10#get) to safely access properties inside the created `elements` object.
-In this case, it will go in to the created `elements` object, and access `siteHeader.isDisplayed`, which will let us know if our 'siteHeader' element is displayed, either true or false.
+In this case, it will go in to the created `elements` object, and access `siteHeader.isDisplayed`, which will let us know if our `siteHeader` element is displayed, either true or false.

 The last required property for every component is the `actions` property. `actions` is a function that returns an object which details all actions that can be performed related to our component.
 For our current component, we will not be adding any actions at this point since we just want to set up the basic component.
 However, since `actions` is a required property we need to return an empty object.